 Erected 1929 by Conservation & Development Commission.
 (Marker Number Z-108.)

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Bath County / Rockbridge County (approx. 6.9 miles away); T. C. Walker School (approx. 10 miles away); Brownsburg Millboro (approx. 11.2 miles away); Fort Lewis (approx. 12 miles away); Cherry Grove Estate (approx. 13.9 miles away); Red House and the McDowell Family (approx. 14 miles away); Dr. Ephraim McDowell (approx. 14 miles away).
+Bath County / Rockbridge County (approx. T. C. Walker School (approx. 10 miles away); Brownsburg (approx. 10.1 miles away); Millboro (approx. 11.2 miles away); Fort Lewis (approx. 12 miles away); Cherry Grove Estate (approx. 13.9 miles away); Red House and the McDowell Family (approx. 14 miles away); Dr. Ephraim McDowell (approx. 14 miles away).

 Topics.
 This marker is included in this topic list: Political Subdivisions